Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Theoretical Properties

-When $m_1 m_2 \sim O_p(p_1^{1-\delta_1} p_2^{1-\delta_2})$, we achieve the optimal rate $O_p \left( T^{-1/2} \right)$.
+When $m_1 m_2 = O(p_1^{1-\delta_1} p_2^{1-\delta_2})$, we achieve the optimal rate $O_p \left( T^{-1/2} \right)$.
 Note the unconstrained model can only achieve this rate in the case of strong factor.
 The constrained model can achieve the optimal rate even in the weak factor case.
-A special case is when the dimensions of the constrained row and column loading spaces $m_1$ and $m_2$ are fixed, the convergence rate is $T^{-1/2}$ regardless of the strength condition.
-Increases of $p_1$ or $p_2$ while keeping $m_1$ and $m_2$ fixed amount to increases of the sample points in the constrained spaces.
-When the constrained spaces are properly specified, the additional information introduced from more sample points will accrue and translate into the transformed signal part in (\ref{eqn:cmfm_trans_orth}), but the transformed noise gets canceled out by averaging.
-The noise-signal ratio $\frac{m_1m_1}{p_1^{1-\delta_1}p_2^{1-\delta_2}}$ goes to zero.
+A special case is when the dimensions of the constrained row and column loading spaces $m_1$ and $m_2$ are fixed, the convergence rate is $T^{-1/2}$ regardless of the factor strength condition.
+Increasing $p_1$ or $p_2$ while keeping $m_1$ and $m_2$ fixed amounts to increasing the sample points in the constrained spaces.
+When the constrained spaces are properly specified, the additional information introduced from more sample points will accrue and translate into the transformed signal part in (\ref{eqn:cmfm_trans_orth}), while the transformed noise gets canceled out by averaging.
 However, the convergence rate is still bounded below by the convergence rate of the estimated covariance matrix.
 When $m_1m_2 \asymp p_1p_2$, the convergence rates of the constrained and unconstrained models are the same.
 A special case is when $m_1= c_1 p_1$ and $m_2 = c_2 p_2$, that is, the dimensions of the constrained loading spaces increase with $p$'s linearly. \end{remark}